 Note: the dots show the positioning of the 35 prompted companies across the two brand factors.

 Brand recall is the factor that’s the second-most correlated to propensity to buy in the German market.

-Investment professionals were asked to mention which asset management companies they associate with fourteen different asset classes and management styles.
+Investment professionals were asked to mention which asset management companies they associate with fifteen different asset classes and management styles.
 Among a total of 2309 mentions, a few local players dominated the brand recall ranking in Germany as they were by far the most mentioned across most asset classes.
 However, international players were widely associated with those asset classes that financial intermediaries expected to increase their exposure to such as emerging market, global and European equities.
 A few specialised companies (both local and international) were often mentioned for specific management styles such as passive, smart beta and ESG.

 The addition of companies highly recalled in 2018 to this year’s list of prompted companies showed that being front of mind and having expertise in relevant asset classes or management styles are important in Germany, more so than the general familiarity with the brand.

 In Germany, companies perceived as more analytical showed a higher ‘propensity to buy’ compared to companies perceived as more intuitive and they were more likely to attract positive comments, especially related to their know-how.

 German financial intermediaries also have a preference for asset managers they consider to be more like a partner as opposed to those considered as more like a supplier.

 Respondents were asked to choose from opposing values, which were asked in pairs and as opposites (e.g. broad vs targeted; qualitative vs quantitative).
 A positive correlation with one value is therefore automatically a negative correlation with the opposite value.